gcc3/simple-ai-chat/README.md

 log.config
 ----------

-Can setup output log filter rules.
+Can setup output log filter rules for not storing testing messages.
 One row one rule.
 Example:  `IP=127.0.0.1`, `USER=username`